CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 For efficiency, the mesh also stores the minimum and maximum coordinates in 3-dimensions.
 Specifically, when iterating over the vertices of the faces, the smallest and largest encountered x, y, and z coordinates are stored which describe the box that bounds the mesh entirely.
-Then, ray collisions with the mesh are performed first by checking for intersections with the bounding box, and then by performing a triangle intersection test which every triangle in the mesh.
+Then, ray collisions with the mesh are performed first by checking for intersections with the bounding box, and then by performing a triangle intersection test for every triangle in the mesh.

-Loading of OBJ files, triangle intersect, and rendering is complete.
-TODO: debug bounding boxes

 There is a very significant performance penalty associated with loading arbitary meshes into the scene.
 As the meshes are broken down into and represented as triangles; complex meshes introduce a huge number of triangles into the scene